-Each season selected farming companies and wild caught fish receivers also undergo a level 2 audit, aiming to capture in excess of 10% all commercially landed SBT.
-This audit includes a full assessment conducted by AFMA officers who review company records which may include spread-sheets, feed boat logs, dive logs, sales and export documentation, including CDS documentation.
-SFR holders must retain original copies of each CDR and CCSBT CDS documents for five years from the date of completion to meet audit requirements.
-The 2012/13 season level 2 audits accounted for approximately 40% of SBT received by fish receivers in that season.
+Each season about 10% of farming companies and selected wild caught fish receivers also undergo a level 2 audit, which includes a full audit conducted by AFMA fisheries officers who review all company records including spread-sheets, feed boat logs, dive logs, sales and export documentation, including CDS documentation.
+SFR holders must retain original copies of each CDR and CCSBT CDS document for five years from the date of completion to meet audit requirements.

 In addition, compliance with the CCSBT CDS is monitored in accordance with AFMA's National Compliance and Enforcement Policy.
 AFMA conducts a biennial risk assessment process to determine those prioritised areas that require targeted compliance and enforcement activity.
 This risk assessment process is conducted across major Commonwealth Fisheries, such as the SBT fishery.
 As a result Australian fisheries officers conducted targeted compliance operations to inspect fishing boats at sea, in port, and also conduct random audits of fishing companies, fish receivers and export establishments.
 The inspection process includes the inspection of relevant documentation such as CDS documents.
-As provided previously (Section 1d), in 2012/13 Australian fisheries officers conducted 45 inspections of SBT/ETBF boats, 21 inspections at sea and 24 inspections in port.
-Inspections were also carried out on seven premises that received SBT in the 2012/13 season.
+As provided previously (Section 1d), in 2011/12 Australian fisheries officers conducted 25 inspections of SBT/ETBF boats.
+In 2012/13 16 SBT at sea inspections and 17 in port inspections were conducted on ETBF boats during the period 1 December 2012 to date (4 July 2013).
+Inspections were also carried out on four premises authorised to receive SBT in that period.